pkMinhas/SP404WavConvertor/Readme.md

 ## Installation instructions
 This utility is a python script which uses ffmpeg under the hood.
-In order to run this, ensure that you have the following pre-requesites installed on your system:
+In order to run this, ensure that you have the following pre-requisites installed on your system:
 1. latest version of [python](https://www.python.org/downloads/)
 2. [ffmpeg](https://ffmpeg.org/download.html)
 3. [ffmpeg-python](https://github.com/kkroening/ffmpeg-python)